 recover fully, some people may experience complications.1-3

-“I was going to retire and go travelling but I’m stuck here with shingles, and this pain.
+“I was going to retire and go travelling, but unfortunately I’m stuck here now, because of shingles and this pain.
 I just can’t go anywhere.”

 *Individual patients’ symptoms of shingles may vary.
 These statements are based on some patients' description of their shingles pain and do not represent every patient's experience.